In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 BlackRock Target Income Portfolio

 This is a relatively new portfolio option at Betterment.
-It's an ideal solution for anyone who is looking for low risk investments.
+Still, it's an ideal solution for anyone who is looking for low risk investments.

 To illustrate, the entire portfolio is centered on bonds that provide a low level of risk.